stephdinu/swd-spring-boot-app/README.md

 # My Spring Boot App
 The goal of this project is to create a simple web application with resources that are protected by Spring Security.
-In this project I am showcasing my knowledge in Java, Gradle, SpringBoot, and Spring Security.
+In this project I am showcasing my knowledge in the following

+ LANGUAGES: Java, JavaScript, HTML, CSS
+ TOOLS: Gradle, SpringBoot, Spring Security, Thymeleaf